sarahwag/cornerstones/content/fundaments-of-fundamentalism/common-ingredients.md

 >"[M]ost 'fundamentalisms' involve special forms of identity politics, meaning, and labeling, characterized by a quest for certainty, exclusiveness, and unambiguous boundaries, where the "Other" is the enemy demonized."

-That sounds familiar to us. **What do you think?
-In what ways are those aspects of fundamentalism reflected in SJD?**
+That sounds familiar to us.